Pray for the World

 Message Discussion Guides are written each week from the message series teaching each Sunday.
 You can access the Message Discussion Guides on our Weekly Teaching page for use in your Small Group or personal study.

 As we enter into summer, we want to make sure everyone knows about some schedule changes we have for our small groups over the next couple of months.
 Connect Sunday will be…

 The South Annex Entrance will be open on Sunday mornings and evenings from 5:00-6:30pm, but, will be locked for the remainder of the day.
 Please keep the new hours in mind as…

 We all know the call to make disciples.Because we want to ultimately be a part of accomplishing this mission globally, for most of us it has to start locally... wherever we…

 Use the new Brook Hills App to follow along with our daily Bible reading, the latest sermons, and more.
 Available on both Apple and Android devices.
 More info at…

-On January 1, we as a faith family will begin a new Bible reading plan.
-This reading plan is designed to take us through the entire Bible.
-Over the next two years we will read…
+On January 1, we as a faith family began a new Bible reading plan.
+This reading plan has been designed to take us through the entire Bible.
+Over the next two years we will…